sixP-NaraKa/aoe2net-api-wrapper/docs/docs.md

 # Documentation

- This documentation page comprises v1.0.0+.
-For the documentation of up to and including v0.3.0, see the [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs/docs_up_to_v0.3.0.md) here.
+ This documentation page comprises v2.0.0+.
+For the documentation of the previous versions see the [documentation page](https://github.com/sixP-NaraKa/aoe2net-api-wrapper/blob/main/docs).

  The aoe2.net API has two general API endpoints which we can send requests to:

  - `/api` -- for general requests, available in JSON format
  - `/api/nightbot` -- made for Twitch.tv bots (simple commands), only available as pure text

- This api wrapper provides the requested data for the `/api` endpoint requests in JSON format, or as the plain response object if needed.
+ This api wrapper provides the requested data for the `/api` endpoint requests in mapped Python objects (dataclasses).

  The `/api/nightbot` endpoints are only available from the API as pure text.
  The wrapper provides them solely as text.